Fabrication Studio is a Toronto architecture practice led by François Abbott.

 DESCRIPTION

-Two tall maple trees stand close together at the top of the site.
-The small residential lot is very, very steep.
-To add a structure, we needed to interrupt the slope with two concrete retaining walls that extended from the topography out to the street.
-The top of both walls is at the same level, just beneath the canopies of the trees.
+Two tall maples stand close together at the top of the site.
+The small residential lot is defined by its severe slope.
+To add a structure, we needed to interrupt the topography with two concrete retaining walls, extending from the hillside out to the street.
+The tops of both walls sit at the same level, just beneath the canopies of the trees.
 From this anchor in the site, a small house can sit level over a steep hill, covered by the foliage of the maples.

-Although these walls are cast from concrete, they are formed with wood.
-Vertical spruce grain is imprinted along the walls to soften their nature, but also to allow ivy and vine to grip them.
+Although the walls are cast from concrete, they are formed with wood.
+Vertical spruce grain is imprinted along their surface — softening their nature, and giving ivy and vine something to grip.

-From the street, sheets of galvanized steel grate lead to the front door, meandering by the trunks of the maples.
-These grates allow snow and sunlight to pass through the steps.
-Plants grow beneath them in the summer season.
-Dirt falls away from boots in the spring.
-No need to shovel them in the winter.
+From the street, sheets of galvanized steel grating lead to the front door, meandering past the trunks of the maples.
+The grates let snow and sunlight pass through.
+Plants grow beneath them in summer.
+Dirt falls away from boots in spring.
+There is nothing to shovel in winter.

-The house that sits on the walls is a playful natural zinc clad form, shaped by by-laws, dodging views from neighbours, and respecting the presence of the trees above.
+The house that sits on the walls is a natural zinc-clad form, shaped by by-laws, dodging views from neighbours, and deferring to the trees above.

-Inside the small house, deliberate openings bring the trunks of the trees into the living room.
-Skylights are shaded by the shadows of swaying layers of leaves.
-Even though the living space is physically close to two neighbours, there are no visual connections to them.
-There is a sense of distance and privacy that contradicts the scale of the project.
+Inside, deliberate openings bring the trunks of the trees into the living room.
+Skylights are shaded by swaying layers of leaves.
+Though the living space sits close to two neighbours, there are no visual connections to them — a sense of distance and privacy that contradicts the scale of the project.

-The house is only 53 square meters on one storey.
-The kitchen counter spans across the living room and mudroom.
+The house is 53 square metres on one storey.
+The kitchen counter spans the living room and mudroom.
 A very thick partition wall separates the public space from the bedroom and washroom.
-The thick wall itself is a room, housing mechanical equipment, acoustic insulation and storage – creating a weighted threshold between the public and private places in the house.
+The wall itself is a room — housing mechanical equipment, acoustic insulation, and storage — a weighted threshold between the public and private sides of the house.

 Over the years, vines will grow on the walls.
-Plants will spread beneath the grates, and leaves will span over the zinc that is oxidizing.
-Green will envelope the grey as the building settles into its place.
+Plants will spread beneath the grates, and leaves will reach over the oxidizing zinc.
+Green will envelop the grey as the building settles into its place.

 ©2026 ALL RIGHTS RESERVED